 Each partner institution of the SLHS is working on one or more specific topic(s) that will lead to Policy Briefs and Stakeholder Dialogues.

-A prerequisite for issue deliberation and learning cycles in the health system is the review of evidence that describes possible options to target the problems initially identified.
-The Swiss Learning Health System (SLHS) delivers two such evidence synthesis tools, Policy Briefs, which serve as a basis for Stakeholder Dialogues, and Rapid Response Synthesis.
+A prerequisite for problem consideration and learning cycles in SLHS is the review and synthesis of evidence that describes possible options to address the identified problem.
+The SLHS offers two such evidence synthesis tools, which are developed by the academic partner institutions: Policy Briefs, which serve as the basis for Stakeholder Dialogues, and Rapid Response Syntheses.